Diabetes in the Elderly: Issues Managing Diabetes As You Age

 Diabetes in Elderly People: The Bottom Line

-As a diabetic myself, I know how dangerous it can be if you either do not know you have the disease, or are not properly monitoring and treating it.
+As a diabetic myself, I know how dangerous diabetes can be if you either do not know you have the disease, or are not properly monitoring and treating it.
+The challenges of self-care may increase with age, and family members may not even realize that their loved one is suffering from uncontrolled diabetes.

 In elderly people, the complications of inadequately treated diabetes can be more serious than in those that are younger than 60 years old.
 Check with your doctor to be sure that your diet, medication and activity levels are within healthy levels.